This is a guest post contributed by Jessica Freeman.

 Tip #6: Ask for Help When You Need It

 Are you procrastinating because you don’t know how to complete a particular assignment?
 Ask a friend for help.
 If your friends can’t help, ask your professor to clarify the issues you struggle with.
+You can also look for homework help here.

 If there’s no time for that, Quora can always help.
 You can ask any question there and you’ll get answers from people who know what they are talking about.
 Ask interesting questions that inspire the users to answer.